Silas Jayne: Peterson–Schuessler murders

 On October 18, 1955, the naked bodies of three young boys, John Schuessler, 13, his brother Anton Jr., 11, and their friend Robert Peterson, 14, were found in a ditch in the Robinson Woods Forest Preserve on the northwest side of Chicago.
 When found, they had been missing for two days.
 The boys had traveled from Jefferson Park to downtown Chicago to see Walt Disney Productions' The African Lion at the Loop Theater, 165 North State Street, on the afternoon of October 16.
 Nearly forty years later, ATF agents investigating the 1977 disappearance of candy heiress Helen Brach were told by informants that Silas Jayne's former employee, Kenneth Hansen, had boasted of committing the murders at the Idle Hour Stables.
 Hansen had threatened others that they would "end up like the Peterson boy."
 A second informant, Red Wemette, had told the FBI of Hansen's boasts in the 1970s, but apparently no action was taken.

-It emerged that Hansen, who was 22-years-old at the time, had met Peterson and the Schuesslers while they were hitchhiking after having last been seen by a classmate at the Monte Cristo Bowling Alley on 3326 West Montrose, about eight miles from the Loop Theater.
+It emerged that Hansen, who was 22 years old at the time, had met Peterson and the Schuesslers while they were hitchhiking, having last been seen by a classmate at the Monte Cristo Bowling Alley on 3326 West Montrose, about eight miles from the Loop Theater.
 Hansen lured them into the Idle Hour Stables under the pretext of showing them horses.
-When Peterson discovered Hansen sexually abusing the Schuessler brothers, Hansen had attacked all three and killed them.
-Jayne had been enraged at Hansen when he discovered what he had done.
-However, realizing the murders on his property had the potential to ruin him, Jayne concealed the crime.
-The bodies were put in a station wagon, and disposed of.
+When Peterson discovered Hansen sexually abusing the Schuessler brothers, Hansen attacked all three and killed them.
+Jayne became enraged at Hansen when he discovered what he had done, but realized the murders on his property had the potential to ruin him and concealed the crime.
+The bodies were put in a station wagon and disposed of.
 The original forensic investigators in the case believed that marks on the bodies had been caused by the floor mats of a Packard station wagon model that had been owned by both Hansen and Jayne in 1955.
 The barn in which the murders allegedly occurred burned down on May 15, 1956, in a suspected arson.

 Neighbors had reported to the police that they had heard screams from the stables on the day the boys disappeared, but the leads were not followed up, despite the stable's proximity to the site where the bodies were found.
 According to a detective who worked on the case, Kenneth Hansen had preyed on hundreds of boys before his 1995 arrest and conviction for the murders.
 Hansen's conviction was overturned five years later on the grounds that the jury should not have heard prejudicial testimony regarding his frequent cruising the streets in search of boys to prey upon, whom he termed "chicken".
 Found guilty at a 2002 retrial with a subsequent affirmation of the verdict in a 2004 appeal, Hansen was sentenced to life imprisonment.
 He died at Pontiac Correctional Center on September 12, 2007.